vns1311/vibedex/README.md

 - 💾 **Private by design** – all preferences and history are stored locally using DataStore.
 - 🥗 **Customisable meal candidates** – add, edit, or remove options for breakfast, lunch, snacks, and dinner.
+- 🍛 **South Indian & diabetes-friendly focus** – default dishes highlight traditional millet- and lentil-forward plates that stay low on the glycaemic index while providing fibre and protein-rich variety.
 - 📅 **Unique daily plans** – generate multi-day menus that avoid repeating recent dishes.
 - 🧾 **Plan history** – review previously generated plans to keep track of what you have eaten.